Bank of England makes biggest interest rate hike in 30 years | Headlines

 Truss' failed economic plan made things worse, driving the pound to a record low against the dollar, threatening the stability of some pension funds and triggering predictions that the Bank of England would boost interest rates higher than expected.
 That increased mortgage costs as lenders repriced their products.

-That means the average first-time homebuyer would have to make a down payment equal to 41% of the purchase price to keep their monthly repayments at the same level as a similar buyer who made a 10% down payment last year, Hamptons said.
+That means the average first-time homebuyer would have to make a down payment equal to 41 per cent of the purchase price to keep their monthly repayments at the same level as a similar buyer who made a 10 per cent down payment last year, Hamptons said.

-Against this backdrop, Bank of England Gov. Andrew Bailey said last month that policymakers "will not hesitate" to raise interest rates to return inflation to the bank's 2% target.

-"As things stand today, my best guess is that inflationary pressures will require a stronger response than we perhaps thought in August," Bailey said on Oct.
-15 in Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)